I clearly remember my 7th summer of life,

 Knitting intermittently entertained me during childhood, teen, and college years.
 As a young Mom and RN, knitting became a portable lifeline to cherished moments of self creation and sanity.
 The juxtaposition of caring for my young, beautiful, healthy, playful daughter, contrasted with the ICU patient chatting one minute—then cardiac arresting the next minute, beckoned a bit of “time out” and knitting answered.
 Knitting became a haven for my creative, calming and reflective space.
 Playing with colors, yarn textures, patterns always fascinated me and combining these elements, became a passion.

 “Birches” by Robert Frost has been a favorite poem of mine for a long time.
-The themes of reaching beyond the earth, looking for freedom only to realize that “Earth’s the right place for love” resonates with me.
-To me, they speak about the wisdom that we gain with age, and the need to make our home a home for all.
+The themes of reaching beyond the earth, looking for freedom only to realize, “Earth’s the right place for love” resonates with me.
+To me, birches speak about the wisdom that we gain with age, and the need to make our home a home for all.
+Knitting provides an opportunity to take a bit of time to breathe, play, and create.